Learn about minimum wage regulations in Luxembourg, including information on average salaries and the highest paid jobs.

 The legal maximum working day is 10 hours, and the Ministry of Employment must approve any overtime.
 The government allows some sectors to employ staff on Sundays, as long as the work is voluntary and is paid at double the normal salary.

-According to an OECD Better Life Initiative report in 2017, only 4% of workers in Luxembourg worked ‘very long’ hours.
+According to an OECD Better Life Initiative report in November 2017, only 4% of workers in Luxembourg worked ‘very long’ hours.
 There were, however, differences in working conditions for men and women.
 While the unemployment rate for women is 10% lower than men, women were more than twice as likely to be employed in low paid jobs.
-The same dataset shows that real earnings in Luxembourg are now 10% higher than in 2005

 While not the top paid job in the country, OECD’s report also showed that secondary school teacher salaries started at €73,700, putting Luxembourg at the top of the earnings list across major developed countries.